Thanks for the memories; a tribute to the graduating student-athletes of 2021

-The graduating senior class of 2021 at Cloverdale High School faced some of the most daunting challenges of any in recent history, both academically and athletically.
+The graduating senior class of 2021 at Healdsburg High School faced some of the most daunting challenges of any in recent history, both academically and athletically.

 Yet, most navigated these obstacles with grace and resilience, determined not to let the crisis that was the COVID-19 pandemic tarnish their overall high school experience.